International-GNSS-Service/SLM/doc/source/overview.rst

 Some networks, including the IGS network, are maintained by many different organizations and personnel.
 The SLM provides a permission system that allows moderation before site log meta information is released to external systems.
-This allows operators to determine where trust lies in their network operations and empower it to control information while distributing labor as broadly as possible.
+This allows operators to determine where trust lies in their network and empower it to control information while distributing labor as broadly as possible.

 Extensibility